-Besides the academic impacts, the homophily of authors in the sense of geographical distances and research interests is another factor of generating collaborations\cite{Hoekmana,Newman4}.
-Comparing with topological graph models, an advantage of the model in Reference\cite{Xie3} is that it models the homophily by spatial coordinates of nodes.
-However, this model generates all authors at one time, so it cannot express the formation process of coauthorship networks.
+Besides the academic impacts, the homophily of authors in the sense of geographical distances and research interests turns out to be another factor of generating collaborations~\citep{Hoekmana,Newman4}.
+Compared with topological graph models, our previous model demonstrates an advantage of it expressing the homophily by spatial coordinates of nodes~\citep{Xie3}.
+However, this model generates all authors at one time, and consequently fails to express the formation process of coauthorship networks.
 A growing geometric hypergraph is proposed here to model this process.
 It is built on a cluster of concentric circles, where each circle has a time coordinate.

-The proposed model imitates the collaborations in and between research teams in dynamic ways.
+The proposed model imitates the collaborations in and between research teams in a dynamic way.
 The main collaborations occur in the same research team, the mechanism of which synthetically expresses the influences of the homophily and the academic impacts of authors on collaborations in geometrical ways.
 Our analysis demonstrates that the model can also capture the aforementioned features of the empirical data.

-Interesting phenomena of the empirical data are the transitions emerged in degree distributions $P(k)$, average local clustering coefficient and average degree of neighbors as functions of degrees ($C(k)$, $N(k)$).
+Interesting phenomena of the empirical data are the transitions emerged in degree distributions $P(k)$, average local clustering coefficient and average degree of neighbors as functions of degree ($C(k)$, $N(k)$).
 The data features are different in the two regions of $k$ splitted by cross-over regions or tipping points.
-For example, the $P(k)$ of each empirical data emerges a generalized Poisson and a power-law in small and large $k$ regions respectively, where there exists a cross-over between the two regions.
+For example, the $P(k)$ of each empirical dataset emerges a generalized Poisson and a power-law in small and large $k$ regions respectively, where there exists a cross-over between the two regions.
 Our model successfully reproduces the shapes of those functions as well as their transitions, and gives reasonable explanations for those transitions.

-The components of authors with voluminous collaborators are analyzed.
-The members of large ``paper team"s (each team is a group of authors in a paper) are large degree authors.
+To follow up the above, components of authors with voluminous collaborators are analyzed.
+Members of large ``paper teams" (each team consists of a group of authors in a paper) are authors with large degree.
 It is found that when removing large paper teams, the degree distributions still have a power-law tail.
 Our model provides a reasonable explanation for the finding: the power-law tails are caused by the papers with many authors as well as the leaders of large research teams.

 This report is organized as follows: the model and data are described in Sections 2 and 3 respectively; the degree distribution, clustering and assortativity are analyzed in Sections 4 and 5 respectively; the conclusion is drawn in Section 6.